This means your leaderboard will tally up points for each behavior they complete in the contest.

 Filters are the requirements to scoring the behavior's points.
 Essentially, think of it like this- if I want to score a 3 pointer in basketball, I must shoot the ball past the 3-point line.
 If I want to be the President, I must be a natural born citizen.

-I am able to have as much filters as I want for each behavior.
+I am able to have as many filters as I want for each behavior.
 However, the more filters you have, the more requirements your participants must meet (making it harder for them to score).